Blood Money (Breaking Bad): References to past episodes

-Walt also acts like Gus in some scenes.
-His conversation with Lydia at the car wash references Walt and Gus' earlier conversations at Los Pollos Hermanos, with Walt's role being reversed.
+Walt's conversation with Lydia at the car wash references Walt and Gus' earlier conversations at Los Pollos Hermanos, with Walt's role being reversed.
 In another scene, Walt goes to the bathroom to vomit, turning the sink on to mask the noise and laying a towel down on the floor to kneel on, just as Gus had done in "Salud".
-Hank's neighbor's son's remote-controlled car ("Seven Thirty-Seven") also makes an appearance.
-The GPS tracker Hank places under Walt's car is the same one he planted on Gus' car in the fourth season.
+Hank's neighbor's son's remote-controlled car (as seen in "Seven Thirty-Seven") also makes an appearance.
+The GPS tracker Hank places under Walt's car is the same one he planted on Gus' car in "Hermanos".
 When Jesse opens a pack of cigarettes in front of Huell, Huell seems to remember the ricin-filled cigarette he stole from Jesse in "End Times".

 Reception

 Ratings

 The episode originally aired on August 11, 2013, in the United States and Canada on AMC.
 It aired the next day in the United Kingdom on the web streaming service Netflix.
 According to the Nielsen ratings system, "Blood Money" was watched in the United States by an estimated 5.92 million viewers, the most in series history at the time.